 What else is important for parents or patients to know about pediatric physical therapy at TRIA?

-Pediatric orthopaedic appointments are most successful as a team approach.
+Pediatric orthopedic appointments are most successful as a team approach.
 The child, parents and physical therapist can work as a team to provide the best outcomes in clinic and at home.
 Our physical therapy department is available for any questions regarding referrals to physical therapy and can assist in finding another pediatric clinic should feel we are not be the appropriate clinic for your child’s health needs.